Rohit18/rohit18.github.io/README.md

 # Hello, this is Rohit!

 > I did my PhD in Geography from the Ohio State University (USA) and my research is on the **applications of deep learning on satellite imagery**.
 I mainly focus on improving the quality and availability of existing satellite imagery through image downscaling, image translation, and satellite image fusion.
 Currently learning more about generative modelling.
+I full-taught Introductory GIS courses.
+I love maps and looking at the earth from above.

 <br>